splendo/kaluga/base/core/README.md

-## Base
+## Core

 | Android | iOS | JVM | JS | WasmJS | macOS | tvOS | watchOS |
 |:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|
 | ✅ | ✅ | ✅ | ✅ | ✅ | ✅ | ✅ | ✅ |

-This Base Library for Kaluga contains Data types and accessors for easy use across all Kaluga projects.
+This Core Library for Kaluga contains the data types and accessors used across all Kaluga projects: threading, state machines, flowables, concurrent collections and decimals.

 ## Installing
 This library is available on Maven Central.
-You can import Kaluga Base as follows:
+You can import Kaluga Core as follows:

 ```kotlin
 repositories {